semsorock/midnight-indexer/docs/api/v1/api-documentation.md

 ### transactions(offset: TransactionOffset!, address: UnshieldedAddress): [Transaction!]!

+**Note:** The `fees` field is now available on transactions, providing both `paidFees` and `estimatedFees` information.
+The `segmentResults` field provides detailed execution results for partially successful transactions.

 Fetch transactions by hash or by identifier using a TransactionOffset object.
 The offset must include either a hash or an identifier, but not both.

 Optionally, you can filter by an unshielded address to retrieve only transactions that create or spend unshielded UTXOs for that address.